Managing missing data with pandas

 )

-To analyse the extent of the deletions, we display the extent of the DataFrame before and after the deletion with pandas.DataFrame.shape:
+To analyse the scope of the deletions, we display the scope of the DataFrame before and after deletion using pandas.DataFrame.shape:

 [9]: